rizaldevs/cybermod/docs/cybermod/utils/patch.md

 ### *function* cybermod.utils.patch_into(target_class)

-The `cybermod.utils.patch_into` decorator is a function used to facilitate monkeypatching of pyrogram classes with custom methods from cybermod.
+The `cybermod.utils.patch_into` decorator is a function used to facilitate monkeypatching of cybergram classes with custom methods from cybermod.

 ### *Parameters:*

-- **target_class** (*Type*) - The target class or Pyrogram class to which you want to apply the patch.
+- **target_class** (*Type*) - The target class or cybergram class to which you want to apply the patch.

 ### *Returns:*